boardfish/remote_record/app/lib/remote_record/readme.md

 ### Creating a remote record class

 A standard RemoteRecord class looks like this.
-It should have a `get` method, which calls `resource` on a hash of data you'd like to query on the user.
+It should have a `get` method, which returns a hash of data you'd like to query on the user.

 `RemoteRecord::Base` exposes private methods for the `remote_resource_id` and `authorization` that you configure on the remote reference.